Tutorial

 Turn Stream Mode on at send time, or save it directly on a command in the catalog so that command always opens in stream mode by default.

-Put it on the repeat commands you already know are long-running, like Compose Build or Compose Pull.
+Best use: put it on the repeat commands you already know are long-running, like Compose Build or Compose Pull.

 Step 4: Stop when you learned enough